semgrep/semgrep/CONTRIBUTING.md

 ## Adding Support for a Language

-The programming languages supported by semgrep fall into two
+The parsers used by semgrep fall into these categories:
-categories:
-* legacy parsers: implemented directly in OCaml via a parser generator
+* legacy parsers (pfff): implemented directly in OCaml via a parser generator
-* tree-sitter parsers: community parsers implemented as [tree-sitter](https://tree-sitter.github.io/) grammars
+* tree-sitter parsers: third-party parsers implemented as [tree-sitter](https://tree-sitter.github.io/) grammars
-* generic parser: fallback for unsupported languages, uses its own matching engine
+* generic parser (spacegrep): fallback for unsupported languages, comes with its own matching engine

-For each language we need a parser for a target file and a parser for a semgrep pattern.
+For each language, we need a parser for target files and a parser for semgrep patterns.
 For a given language, ideally both would use the same parser.
 For historical reasons, some languages use a legacy parser for patterns and a tree-sitter parser for target code.
 Here's the breakdown by language as of February 2021: